Cristian Fabbiani: Lanús and Beitar Jerusalem

-CFR Cluj and loans
+CFR Cluj

-In 2007 he was transferred by Lanús in Romania at CFR Cluj, around the same time when compatriot Emmanuel Culio joined the squad, the transfer fee being estimated between 2–3 million €.
+In 2007 he was transferred by Lanús to Romania at CFR Cluj, around the same time that compatriot Emmanuel Culio joined the squad, with the transfer fee being estimated between €2–3 million.
 Fabbiani made his Liga I debut under coach Ioan Andone on 1 August in a 1–0 away win over Oțelul Galați in which he provided an assist for a goal scored by Didi, which was eventually cancelled by the referee.
-He scored his first goal on 25 August in a 2–1 away victory against Gloria Buzău, netting a brace on 16 September in a 2–0 away win over Farul Constanța.
-On 28 October, after receiving the ball with his back to the goal and kicking it from the return he scored a spectacular and decisive goal in a 2–1 win against Rapid București.
-By the end of 2007 he continued to score four more goals, one against UTA Arad, one in the Cluj derby against Universitatea Cluj and the last two against Gloria Bistrița and Oțelul Galați, except for the game with Bistrița which was a draw, all the other ones finished with victories.
-He started 2008 by scoring a double on 23 February in a 4–1 win over Universitatea Craiova, afterwards not scoring until 19 April when he closed the score with his heel in a 3–0 success against UTA Arad.
-Fabbiani ended his first season with CFR by helping the club win The Double which were the first trophies in the club's history, contributing with 11 goals netted in 28 league matches which made him the team's second top-scorer, having two behind Eugen Trică.
-He also played four games with one goal scored in a 3–0 victory against FC Săcele in the early stage of the Cupa României where in the final, Andone sent him on the field in the 77th minute to replace Diego Ruiz in the 2–1 win over Unirea Urziceni.
-In the same season he made his debut in a European club competition, playing in both legs of the 3–1 aggregate loss to Anorthosis from the UEFA Cup second qualifying round.
-In the next season he played only in the first round for CFR, managing to score the final goal of the 4–0 victory against Otopeni, shortly afterwards being loaned to Argentine club Newell's Old Boys.
+He scored his first goal on 25 August in a 2–1 away victory against Gloria Buzău, and afterwards netted a brace on 16 September in a 2–0 away win over Farul Constanța.
+On 28 October, after receiving the ball with his back to the goal and turning to kick it, he scored a spectacular and decisive goal in a 2–1 win against Rapid București.
+By the end of 2007 he continued to score four more goals, one against UTA Arad, one in the Cluj derby against Universitatea Cluj and the last two against Gloria Bistrița and Oțelul Galați.
+While the game against Bistrița ended up in a draw, all the others finished with victories.
+He started 2008 by scoring a double on 23 February in a 4–1 win over Universitatea Craiova, and then did not score until 19 April when he scored with his heel to seal a 3–0 success against UTA Arad.
+Fabbiani ended his first season with CFR by winning The Double, which constituted the club's first trophies.
+He contributed with 11 goals netted in 28 league matches which made him the team's second top-scorer, having two fewer than Eugen Trică.
+Fabbiani also played four games with one goal scored in a 3–0 victory against FC Săcele in the early stage of the Cupa României.
+In the final of that competition, Andone sent him in the 77th minute to replace Diego Ruiz in the 2–1 win over Unirea Urziceni.
+In the same season he made his debut in a European club competition, playing in both legs of the 3–1 aggregate loss to Anorthosis in the UEFA Cup second qualifying round.
+In the next season he played only in the first round for CFR, managing to score the final goal of the 4–0 victory against Otopeni, and was shortly afterwards loaned to Argentine club Newell's Old Boys.